ACTS OF ATTENTIONS • Visual Blueprints of Body, Memory and Place

 Thank you for being here.

-This practice is about staying close to the weave - where sensuality, introspection, and rupture meet.
-Each piece is its own topographical mapping: an intimate space where meaning can remain unfinished, and something unnamed might begin to surface.
+This practice stays close to the making — where sensuality, introspection, and rupture meet through mark making.
+Each piece is its own topographical mapping: an intimate space where meaning can remain unfinished, and something unnamed might surface.

 Warmly,